 Whatever I think, a Level 3 EOD Certificate (recommended in IMAS) is increasingly a requirement when applying for jobs.
 To help one recent newcomer, I checked what was available and found that EOD Level 3 training was available from some sources that might be worthwhile, listed below.
 Course content varies, as does duration.

 I visited the MAT Kosovo training centre (see below) in May/June 2017 during one of their EOD 3 courses at which there were students from half a dozen countries.
 Their selection procedure and previous EOD 2 requirement provided an effective baseline that allowed them to cover a truly impressive syllabus in a three week EOD 3 course.
-Better still, the fact that not everyone got through the course proved that they really do insist on a standard being met before issuing a certificate.
+Better still, the fact that not everyone got through the course proved that they really do insist on a standard being met before issuing a certificate (and the certicficates list what has been covered).
 I am notoriously hard to please, but I was impressed.
 Its not cheap and the students have to work hard, but it looked to me like real value for money.
 If you are a novice, you will have to do the EOD 2 course first - which is as it should be.
 Be aware, this is not only about EOD skills - the preparation to be an effective HMA team member and a team leader is just as important...

 DCA Humanitarian Mine Action www.danchurchaid.org